Donny Hathaway: Mental illness

 During the peak of his career, Hathaway began experiencing severe bouts of depression and exhibiting unusual behavior.
-In 1971, he was diagnosed with paranoid schizophrenia for which he was prescribed various medications.
+Between 1973 and 1974, he was hospitalized several times until he was eventually diagnosed with paranoid schizophrenia for which he was prescribed various medications.
 At one point, Hathaway was prescribed fourteen different medications that he was to take twice a day.
 After Hathaway was diagnosed and began taking medication, his mental state improved.
-However, Eulaulah Hathaway has said that her father became less than diligent about following his prescription regimen when he began feeling better and often stopped taking his medications altogether.
+However, Eulaulah Hathaway has said that her husband became less than diligent about following his prescription regimen when he began feeling better and often stopped taking his medications altogether.
 From 1973 to 1977, Hathaway's mental instability wreaked havoc on his life and career and required several hospitalizations.
 The effects of his depression and severe mood swings also drove a wedge in his and Flack's friendship; they did not reconcile for several years, and did not release additional music until the successful release of "The Closer I Get To You" in 1978.
 Flack and Hathaway then resumed studio recording to compose a second album of duets.

 Death

 Sessions for another album of duets were underway in 1979.
 On January 13, Hathaway began a recording session with producers/musicians Eric Mercury and James Mtume.
 Each reported that although Hathaway was singing fine, he began behaving irrationally, seeming to be paranoid and delusional.
 According to Mtume, Hathaway said that white people were trying to kill him and had connected his brain to a machine for the purpose of stealing his music and his voice.
 Given Hathaway's behavior, Mercury said that he decided the recording session could not continue, so he aborted it and all of the musicians went home.

-Hours later, Hathaway was found dead on the pavement below the window of his 15th-floor room in New York City's Essex House hotel.
+Hours later, Hathaway was found dead on the pavement below the window of his 15th-floor room in New York City's Essex House hotel at 160 Central Park South.
 It was reported that he had jumped from his balcony.

-The glass had been neatly removed from the window and there were no signs of a struggle, leading investigators to rule that Hathaway's death was a suicide.
-Flack was devastated and, spurred by his death, included the few duet tracks they had finished on her next album, Roberta Flack Featuring Donny Hathaway.
-According to Mercury, Hathaway's final recording, included on that album, was "You Are My Heaven", a song Mercury co-wrote with Stevie Wonder.
+His hotel room door was locked from the inside and the window glass carefully removed.
+There were no signs of a struggle, leading investigators to rule that Hathaway's death was a suicide.
+Flack was devastated and, spurred by his death, included the few duets they had finished on her next album, Roberta Flack Featuring Donny Hathaway (1980).
+According to Mercury, Hathaway's final recording was "You Are My Heaven", a song Mercury co-wrote with Stevie Wonder.

-Hathaway's funeral was conducted by Reverend Jesse Jackson.
-Later in 1979, the Whispers recorded the tribute song, "Song for Donny", for their self-titled album.
+Hathaway's funeral was conducted by the Reverend Jesse Jackson.
+Later in 1979, the Whispers recorded the tribute "Song for Donny" for their self-titled album.
 The song reached No. 21 on the R&B chart.
 That same year, they used that tribute song's arrangement to do a cover of Hathaway's song "This Christmas", included on their Christmas album, Happy Holidays to You.